NetComposer/nksip/doc/guide/receiving_requests.md

 * [sip callbacks](#sip-callbacks)
 * [gen_server callbacks](#gen_server-callbacks)

-Keep in mind that the plugins you activate when starting your SipApp can add new callbacks.
+Keep in mind that the plugins you activate when starting your Service can add new callbacks.
 See the [plugins documentation](../plugins/README.md).

 The list of available callback functions is available [here](../reference/callback_functions.md#sip-callbacks).